shanhaiying/matplotlib-backend-pgf/README.md

     import matplotlib as mpl
     mpl.use("module://backend_pgf")

-It is recommended to use the [unicode variant of Computer Modern](http://sourceforge.net/projects/cm-unicode/) as font family since it harmonizes best within LaTeX documents and provides extended glyph coverage.
+XeLaTeX, and thus this backend as well, can use any font that is known by the operating system.
+However, LaTeX documents use the Computer Modern font family.
+For creating figures with the same font family it is recommended to use the [unicode variant of Computer Modern](http://sourceforge.net/projects/cm-unicode/) since it provides extended glyph coverage.
 You can also use the standard fonts of your installed LaTeX system by setting empty lists for "font.serif", "font.sans-serif" and "font.monospace".
-See the examples how font selection is handles by the backend.
+See the examples how font selection is handled by the backend.

     rc_cmufonts.append({
         "font.family": "serif"